alexeagleson/nextjs-fullstack-app-template/README.md

 Hop over to your preferred git hosting provider ([Github](https://github.com) for example) and create a new repository to host this project.
 Make sure the default branch is se tto the same name as the branch on your local machine to avoid any confusion.

-On Github you can change yur global default branch name to whatever you like by going to:
+On Github you can change your global default branch name to whatever you like by going to:

 ```
 Settings -> Repositories -> Repository default branch